Help with statistics & GIS

 - "How can I create a map or other visual representation from my data?"

-Marx Library StatLab consultant shifts in the Cushing/Whitney Medical Library
+StatLab Consultants in the Medical Library

 For all things GIS, including software, online tutorials and information on GIS Workshops, consult the Geographic Information Systems at Yale Library Guide.